Yet another blog that begins at a gas station.

 They also might pick up a few of those hats they always wear to protect themselves from the relentless sun.
 I am always amazed at them toiling in the summer heat, wearing long sleeves and pants while I am soaked halfway through my walk, wearing a sleeveless T-shirt and shorts, slathered in sunscreen that is dripping into my eyes and making them sting.

 There aren’t many tables at the gas station.
 Everyone tailgates off the back of their trucks.
-The parking lot is full of trucks but we arrived in my old Hyundai.
-We get the beach chairs out of the trunk and head into the gas station.
+We arrived in my old Hyundai and took the beach chairs out of the trunk then headed into the gas station.

 I am the only female on the property.
 The tacos have already sold out.
-We order taquitos, fried chicken, beans and rice, along with a six pack of Modelo to wash it all down, and join the festivities in the parking lot.
-The hard packed dirt is a mosaic of discarded beer bottle caps.
+We ordered taquitos, fried chicken, beans and rice, along with a six pack of Modelo to wash it all down, and joined the festivities in the parking lot.
+The hard packed dirt was a mosaic of discarded beer bottle caps.

 We finished our meal and it was only seven o’clock.
-One mile from the gas station is a beautiful new outdoor mall where restaurants line a lovely promenade and high end stores cater to the wealthy communities that continue to multiply like rabbits.
+Not far from the gas station is a beautiful new outdoor mall where restaurants line a lovely promenade and high end stores cater to the wealthy communities that continue to multiply like rabbits.
 Where is all this money coming from and how can I get some?